appfoundry/Reliant/README.md

 - (NSArray *) aliasesFor/*YourObjectKey*/;//Alias definitions
 ```

-for your convenience we create some [xCode snippets](#xcode-snippets) to help you create these methods
+For your convenience we created some [xCode snippets](#xcode-snippets) to help you create these methods.

 Let's look at them in more detail: